11th Armored Cavalry Regiment: Return to West Germany, Fulda Gap

+Fulda Army Airfield, near the Fulda district of Sickles, served as the base for the 4th Squadron (nickname “Thunderhorse”).
+In 1985, the Combat Support Squadron (nickname “Packhorse”) was additionally activated in Fulda.

+Along the border, the 11th Armored Cavalry Regiment operated several Observation Posts (OPs).
+The 1st Squadron operated Observation Post Alpha near Rasdorf; the 2nd Squadron operated Camp Lee near Wollbach as well as Observation Post Tennessee (originally Observation Post Sierra) near the Eußenhausen/Meiningen border crossing; the 3rd Squadron operated Observation Post Romeo near Wildeck-Bosserode and Observation Point India near Ringgau-Lüderbach.

+In the late 1980s, the 4th Squadron in Fulda operated the first air assault school of U.S. forces in Europe, known as the Blackhorse Air Assault School.

 After the Soviet Union dissolved in December 1991 the regiment ended its seventeen-year station along the Iron Curtain.

 The Blackhorse Regiment deployed an aviation task force on 10 April 1991 to Turkey for Operation Provide Comfort, an operation to support the Kurdish relief effort.
 One month later, the three maneuver squadrons (1st, 2d and 3d) along with the regiment's support squadron, deployed to Kuwait for Operation Positive Force, an operation to secure Kuwait so it could rebuild from the war.
 By October, the regiment had completed its missions in Turkey and Kuwait and returned to Fulda.
 As the need for US forces in Europe decreased, the Blackhorse Regiment was inactivated in a ceremony on 15 October 1993, and the remaining troops departed Germany in March 1994.

 Training the force

 Reactivated again on 16 October 1994, the 11th Armored Cavalry Regiment now serves as the Army's Opposing Force at the National Training Center.
 The regiment portrays a determined opposing force that trains US forces in the basic principles of army operations and challenges all the battlefield operating systems.
 As the 2nd Brigade Tactical Group, the squadron trains brigade and battalion task forces during ten rotations a year at the National Training Center.